 Every place has its history, imprinted on buildings, monuments, in traditions and tastes.
-Every delicacy, lovingly crafted in the hands of locals, has created its own history that has traveled the globe.
+Every delicacy, lovingly crafted in the hands of locals, has created its own history that has travelled the globe.
 Baklava, the sweet cherry tomato, the honey of Antimachia, the wine cheese “possa”, all born and bred of the people of Kos, all adding to the gastronomic variety of Greek cuisine.

 The honey of the island of Kos, collected by its bees from a vast assortment of fragrant shrubs, thyme and dozens of indigenous wild flowers and herbs, is famed for its purity and clean, rich taste.Read more